Have you ever met someone who:

 The Difference Between Entitlement and Real Self-confidence

 Real self-confidence comes from a strong belief that one is good enough at something.
-A self-confident person believes in himself but still understand that he is not immune to life problems just like other people.
+A self-confident person believes in himself but still understands that he is not immune to life problems just like other people.
 Self-confidence develops in a person gradually when he manages to get the skills or knowledge needed to handle certain life situations.
+See: why do I feel insecure?